MC-Kangan/Embedded-C-for-Microcontrollers-Final-Project/README.md

 [Relevant files: color.c]

 The detect-wall function allows the buggy to stop moving when detecting the presence of a colored card or wall.
 When a card is detected, the function will set the stop_signal to 1, which will trigger the color detection function and further movements.
 This effect is achieved by detecting the ambient light.
-During the program setup stage, the ambient light is measured and stored in a CC value (see table X).
+During the program setup stage, the ambient light is measured and stored in a CC value (see table 3).
 When the buggy approaches a card, due to the increase in reflection, the CC value measured by the buggy will increase.
 When the ambient light exceeds the 1.1 times of the CC value measured at the setup stage, the stop_signal will be changed from 0 to 1, instructing the buggy to stop.

+When the buggy is stopped as a result of the detect-wall function discussed above, the buggy will start a short burst to hit the wall.
+This is designed for two purposes.
+Firsly, it allows the direction of the buggy movement to be corrected (perpendicular to the wall).
+Secondly, it allows the buggy to move closer to the colored card for color detection.

 ### Color detection function

 [Relevant files: color.c]

 The color-detection is achieved by analyzing the RGBC data with RGBC lights.
 When detecting color, we switched on the red, green, and blue lights consecutively on every colored card and measured the R, G and B data from the Color Click.
-For each card, we will obtain 9 different data as shown in table X (RR, RG, RB, BR, BG, BB, GR, GB, GG).
+For each card, we will obtain 9 different data as shown in table 3 (RR, RG, RB, BR, BG, BB, GR, GB, GG).
 The color detection algorithm is designed by analyzing the 9 variables.
-To reduce the influence of ambient light, only the ratios between the RGBC data of the colored card and the RGBC data of the white card are stored.

 ![RGB data demonstration](gifs/RGB_reading_demo.png)

+To reduce the influence of ambient light, all the color readings are normalized by the white card data.
+Only the ratios between the RGBC data of the colored card and the RGBC data of the white card are stored.
+Another effort to eliminate the effect of environmental lighting is building a cover with a black card.
+When the buggy hits the wall, the black cover is able to block and absorb the majority of the ambient light, leading to a more accurate color detection.

 ### Motor turning